 - sore, red eyes.

-If you develop any of these symptoms, or have a skin rash and feel unwell, stop taking erythropoietin and contact a doctor straight away.
+If you develop any of these, or have a skin rash and feel unwell, stop taking erythropoietin.
+Contact a doctor straight away.

 Many clinical trials have looked at the benefits of using erythropoietin to treat people with cancer.
-Some of these trials raised concerns that erythropoietin may, in some situations, cause a cancer to grow.
-However, many of these trials used erythropoietin in ways that are not now recommended for people with cancer.
-For example, it was used in people not having chemotherapy, or to raise a person’s haemoglobin (Hb) level above 120g/l.
+Some of these trials raised concerns that erythropoietin may cause a cancer to grow.
+But many of these trials used erythropoietin in ways that are not now recommended for people with cancer.
+For example, it was used in people not having chemotherapy, or to raise a person’s haemoglobin above 120g/l.

 The results of these trials were reviewed by the drug safety authorities.
 They recommend that some people with cancer will benefit from having erythropoietin.
 But before prescribing it, the doctor should always consider the benefits and risks in each person’s situation.

 If you are worried or have any questions about this, talk to your doctor or specialist nurse.

 Follow any storage instructions given by your pharmacist.
 Erythropoietin should be stored in the fridge in its original packaging.
 Take the injection out of the fridge 30 minutes before you use it, so it can come up to room temperature.